Ilesal/BCI_Analysis/README.md

-Then, I explored how this pipeline might affect the final decoding perfomance.
-I compared the perfomance of different decoders whe applied to preprocessed and non-preprocessed data.
+Then, I explored how this pipeline might affect the final decoding performance.
+I compared the performance of different decoders when applied to preprocessed and non-preprocessed data.
 Similarly, the accuracy classification was compared when also different features were taken into account.
-The best perfomance was achieved by SVM when applied to occipital alpha power features extracted with Morlet Wavelet Transform, reporting a 70% accuracy:
+The best performance was achieved by SVM when applied to occipital alpha power features extracted with Morlet Wavelet Transform, reporting a 70% accuracy:

  <img src="https://github.com/Ilesal/BCI_Analysis/blob/main/images/first_res.png?raw=true" width="350px" height="auto">